3dhead/mola/README.md

 $ mola
 ```

-If the processing is taking too long it's possible to control the decrease the coloring precision by using the `-p` flag,
+If the processing is taking too long it's possible to control the coloring precision by using the `-p` flag,
 however the results will be less accurate:
 ```shell
 $ mola -t nord -p 50 input.jpg